-Most acute pancreatitis cases achieve a full recovery but in more severe instances, there can be permanent damage to tissues, infections, and even cyst formation.
+Most acute pancreatitis cases achieve a full recovery, but in more severe instances, there can be permanent damage to tissues, infections, and even cyst formation.

 Chronic Pancreatitis is a form that does not heal or improve.
 It is a long-lasting inflammation that continues after the acute stage.
 Eventually, it inhibits a person’s ability to digest food and make pancreatic hormones.
 It also causes chronic pain in the abdomen and lower back.

-Individuals with Chronic Pancreatitis often lose weight, even when their appetite and eating habits are normal, because the body does not secrete enough pancreatic enzymes to digest food properly.
+Individuals with Chronic Pancreatitis often lose weight, even when their appetite and eating habits are normal because the body does not secrete enough pancreatic enzymes to digest food properly.
 Therefore they are unable to absorb nutrients, leading to malnutrition.
 Heavy drinking is a primary cause of Chronic Pancreatitis and is one of the most severe long-term effects of alcoholism.

 Heavy drinkers who are diagnosed with CP are typically unable to stop on their own.
 Most physicians will recommend an alcohol treatment program to help the patient recover in order to slow the damage to the Pancreas.
 The survival rate at 10 years following diagnosis is around 70%, and 45% at 20 years following diagnosis.
 This means that the disease kills 55% of those who have it within 20 years.

 Alcoholism and Pancreatitis